Trademark Infringement Penalties

 - The accused infringer was able to take advantage of their access to the intellectual property to use it without the owner's permission.

-- No exceptions exist allowing unapproved use of the intellectual property.
+- There are no existing exceptions that allow unapproved use of the intellectual property.

 What Are Some Common Copyright Infringement Penalties?